eggsdesign/make-your-own-portfolio/README.md

 - Add style with CSS
 - Publish to GitHub Pages

+Other:

+- Add a custom font (Google Font and @font-face)

 ### Install Git, VSCode and sign up to GitHub

 You can follow [these steps](./setup.md)